All of us have been hurt by others.

-Because Jesus Christ is my Lord, I free everyone from my judgments and sinful responses.
+Because Jesus Christ is my Lord, I free you from my judgments and sinful responses.
 I give you back to God the Father, Son, and Holy Spirit.
 I place you at God’s throne of grace.
 I want my heart to be free by His power.
 I entrust you to God for Him to work in you and in me in His time and in His way.
 I choose to see you as God sees you.
 I bless you to be all God called you to be.
 I will continue to ask for His love for you.
 I cannot impose my will or expectations upon you, so I place all my expectations on the cross of Jesus.
 I know that God has good plans and purposes for each of us.
 I release you.
 I give you entirely to God.
 I loose you and let you go.
 We are both free.

-From: from Safe In The Father’s Heart
+Taken from Safe In The Father’s Heart © 2014 Sylvia Gunter.